 While the bicycle industry is already a highly seasonal industry, seeing peak demand during warmer months, and waning demand during the Winter, this year has been especially volatile for the industry, and for Summit as a business.

 When all the gyms and fitness facilities closed back in May, they saw a huge spike in demand for bicycles, more so than a typical year.
 Bicycles were taking months, or in some cases for particular models, up to a year to get into stock for waiting customers.

 What this did mean was an enormous jump in online interest, as people were sequestered in their homes and left without their typical fitness routines.
 They turned online, and began ordering bicycles.

-“We are up over 700% in online sales for 2020, which has really forced us to adjust our practices as a company," Woolery said.
+“We are up over 700% in online sales for the year, which has really forced us to adjust our practices as a company," Woolery said.

 Forcing a Change in Operations - Managing Working Capital During Unpredictable Times

 Beyond just an increase in demand, the COVID-19 pandemic has forced companies like Summit to change the way that they're doing business, particularly when concerning inventory and ordering.

 No longer just selling what is in stock and refilling it the next week, companies like Summit are having to sell against future inventory.
 In order to secure bikes for the following model year, they’re having to back-order those up front and adjust systems to account not for what they have on hand, but to report on what they’re going to have in the future.